 This is by far the most serious cause of jaw pain.
-If the jaw pain is sudden and accompanied by shortness of breath, chest pain/discomfort, feeling faint, sweating, and nausea, you might be having a heart attack.
+If your jaw suddenly hurts and you feel faint, sweaty, or light-headed, you might be having a heart attack.
 Please call 911 immediately.

 If you have severe and recurrent jaw pain, or if you have a combination of the symptoms seen above, see your doctor, dentist, or oral surgeon.
 You would want to know if your jaw pain was an underlying condition to something more serious.

 CaliSmile Orthodontics: Best Orthodontist in Los Angeles County